Math in the Gym

 In Math in the Gym classes, students use poi to explore mathematical patterns through guided movement.
 As the poi trace paths through space, ideas such as sine waves, phase shifts, and rotational symmetry emerge naturally from the motion.
 This approach connects mathematics, coordination, and play, creating an environment where learning is active, visual, and embodied.

-The work has been shared through workshops, classrooms, and a TEDx talk, and is supported by a developing workbook that helps educators bring these ideas into their own teaching.
+The work has been shared through workshops, classrooms, and TEDx, and is supported by a developing workbook that helps educators bring these ideas into their own teaching.

 Explore